kubedb/docs/docs/guides/mariadb/distributed/overview/index.md

 spire-install-crds-cnbjh             0/1     Completed   0          4m50s
 ```

-We have successfully registered worker.
+We have successfully registered `demo-controller` as worker.

-Now create sliceconfig on `demo-controller` to onboard namespace
+lets create a SliceConfig for the demo-controller to onboard the demo, kubedb, and kubeops namespaces.
+Ensure that the configuration includes the namespace where the application will be deployed and the namespace from which the application will be accessed.
+Here demo is our application namespace where the database pod will be deployed.
+The kubedb namespace runs KubeDB operator, requiring onboarding to allow the provisioner, ops-manager, and other KubeDB operators to access the database.

-create sliceconfig.yaml filw with the following contents.
+create sliceconfig.yaml file with the following contents.
 ```yaml
 apiVersion: controller.kubeslice.io/v1alpha1
 kind: SliceConfig